felipecbarbosa/felipecbarbosa.github.io/medium/2015-10-14-mercado-irracional-startups.md

 > But a lot of these are paper unicorns, so their valuations may not be real for a while.”
 Others, Lee acknowledged, may never see their balance sheets add enough zeros to justify the title.
 They will be given a new sobriquet: "unicorpse".

-O número de unicórnios aumenta mas muitas estã só no papel.
+O número de unicórnios aumenta mas muitas estão só no papel.
 E o que a realidade tem mostrado é que pouquíssimas startups conseguem no mercado o que tinham de valorização no setor privado.
 Outras levam tempo, como o Facebook.
 E outras com o passar do tempo vão [perdendo valor](https://www.bloomberg.com/news/articles/2015-09-17/alibaba-s-rise-and-fall-what-comes-after-the-historic-wipeout-){:target="_blank"}.

 Mas se estivermos numa bolha, o que isso significa?